 You’ll feel a lot less anxious knowing there are just one or two lines to record at a time.
 That removes the pressure of thinking you must get to the end of a long script and be word perfect.

 Record your script as short paragraphs or even phrases.

 I call it the Chocolate Bar method of filmmaking.

 You bite off one chunk at a time and you’ll get it all finished in no time.

 When you come to edit your footage just cut the sections together.

-Sure, there will be small jumps in your position but your audience won’t care.
+Sure, there will be small jumps in your position, but your audience won’t care.
 It’s your amazing content they want, not Hollywood production values.

-So record in short chunks and relax.
+Record in short chunks and relax.
 It’s just like eating chocolate.